Alphabet’s Wing will kick off Helsinki drone deliveries in summer 2019

-Alphabet X Labs graduate Wing announced late last year that it’d soon begin piloting autonomous deliveries in Helsinki, Finland, and in a blog post this morning, it laid out a detailed roadmap.
-Wing says that in the coming weeks, it’ll deploy a small fleet of drones in the city’s Vuosaari district, where they’ll ferry provisions from convenience stores to homes and “multi-family housing communities.”
+Alphabet X Labs graduate Wing announced late last year that it would soon begin piloting autonomous deliveries in Helsinki, Finland, and a blog post this morning outlined a detailed roadmap.
+Wing says that in the coming weeks it will deploy a small fleet of drones in the city’s Vuosaari district, where they’ll ferry provisions from convenience stores to homes and “multi-family housing communities.”

-Wing will launch with two retail partners — Herkku Food Market, a gourmet supermarket, and Cafe Monami, a restaurant — to deliver items weighing 3.3 pounds or less up to a distance of 6.2 miles.
-The company says that in anticipation of the launch, it’s hosted several community events “so that local residents could ask questions about [the] service” and “provide thoughts on how Wing might fit into their lives.”
+Wing will launch with two retail partners — gourmet supermarket Herkku Food Market and restaurant Cafe Monami — to deliver items weighing 3.3 pounds or less up to a distance of 6.2 miles.
+The company says that in anticipation of the launch it has hosted several community events “so that local residents could ask questions about [the] service” and “provide thoughts on how Wing might fit into their lives.”

-“Vuosaari is an inspiring locale for Wing in several ways,” wrote Wing.
+“Vuosaari is an inspiring locale for Wing in several ways,” wrote the company.
 “Helsinki’s most populous district, it is bordered by water on three sides, with significant forestland alongside residential areas and a large international cargo port.
 The density of Vuosaari’s population makes it a great place to launch our first service to multi-family housing communities as well.”

-The Helsinki expansion marks Wing’s first European rollout and comes a month after the launch of its commercial drone delivery service in Australia.
-Around 100 homes in the suburbs of Crace, Franklin, and Palmerston have access to the service currently, where Wing’s drones have completed 70,000 flights and 3,000 deliveries.
+The Helsinki expansion marks Wing’s first European rollout and comes a month after its commercial drone delivery service launched in Australia.
+Wing currently serves around 100 homes in the suburbs of Crace, Franklin, and Palmerston, where Wing’s drones have completed 70,000 flights and 3,000 deliveries.

-Meanwhile, stateside, Wing in April gained a small-sized air carrier designation from the U.S. Federal Aviation Administration, enabling it to kick off drone deliveries from local merchants in the Virginia towns of Blacksburg and Christiansburg within months.
+Meanwhile, Wing in April gained a small-sized air carrier designation from the U.S. Federal Aviation Administration that will enable it to kick off drone deliveries from local merchants in the Virginia towns of Blacksburg and Christiansburg within months.

 Current-gen Wing drones can fly at speeds of up to 78 miles per hour and take off and land vertically, thanks to a dozen vertical rotors and two propellers.
 Automated flight-planning software determines their route, while a downward-facing camera and other onboard sensors help them avoid obstacles.

-The sophisticated tech could result in substantial cost savings for — and smaller carbon footprint from — local businesses, Wing asserts.
-A commissioned report cited $9 million in annual cost savings, while a Rand Corporation study forecasted a 6% reduction in energy usage compared to trucks.
+The sophisticated tech could help local businesses substantially cut costs while reducing their carbon footprint, Wing asserts.
+A commissioned report cited $9 million in annual cost savings, while a Rand Corporation study forecast a 6% reduction in energy usage compared to trucks.

 But it hasn’t exactly been smooth sailing.